 The Fitzwilliam Museum – oh what a building!

-The Fitzwilliam has an extensive collection of artifacts, an amazing gift shop and is free.
-There is something for everyone’s taste here – Egyptian, Greek and Roman artifacts, drawings and paintings by Degas, Picasso and Da Vinci, illustrated manuscripts and many more galleries.
+The Fitzwilliam has an extensive collection of artefacts, and an amazing gift shop and is free.
+There is something for everyone’s taste here – Egyptian, Greek and Roman artefacts, drawings and paintings by Degas, Picasso and Da Vinci, illustrated manuscripts and many more galleries.

 A Free Lecture: